DataDog/documentation/content/en/developers/ide_integrations/idea/_index.md

 ---

 {{< callout url="#" btn_hidden="true">}}
   The Datadog plugin for IntelliJ IDEA and GoLand is in public beta.
-It is intended for developers who use Datadog products, such as the <a href="https://docs.datadoghq.com/logs/explorer/">Log Explorer</a> and the <a href="https://docs.datadoghq.com/profiler/#pagetitle">Continuous Profiler</a>, for their Go and Java services.
+It is intended for developers who use Datadog products, such as the <a href="https://docs.datadoghq.com/logs/explorer/">Log Explorer</a> and the <a href="https://docs.datadoghq.com/profiler/#pagetitle">Continuous Profiler</a>, for their Java and Go services.
 If the plugin stops working unexpectedly, check for plugin updates or <a href=#feedback>reach out to the team</a>.
 {{< /callout >}}

 ## Overview

-The Datadog plugin for JetBrains IDEs (IDEA and GoLand) helps you to improve software performance by providing meaningful code-level insights in the IDE based on real-time observability data.
+The Datadog plugin for the IntelliJ Platform (IDEA and GoLand) helps you to improve software performance by providing meaningful code-level insights in the IDE based on real-time observability data.

 {{< img src="/developers/ide_integrations/idea/overview1.png" alt="The Datadog tool window open in IDEA" style="width:100%;" >}}